sander1095/dotnet-resiliency-talk/README.md

    - Show the clean Aspire dashboard

 2. **Navigate to "Polly Resiliency Demo"**
-   - Open browser dev tools (F12) to show console logging
+   - Watch the real-time events table to see patterns in action
    - Explain each pattern before demonstrating

 3. **Retry Pattern Demo**